Flat feet/fallen arches

 - Feet tire easily

 - Painful or achy feet, especially in the areas of the arches and heels

 - The inside bottom of your feet becomes swollen

 - Foot movement such as standing on your toes is difficult

 - Back and leg pain

 If you notice any of these symptoms it's time to seek medical advice.

 Diagnosing flat feet and fallen arches

-Your doctor examines your feet to determine two things:
+Your doctor or podiatrist examines your feet to determine two things:

 - Whether you have flat feet